signals/periphery

 How this site works

-Not every UAP claim carries the same weight.
+Not every UAP source is the same kind of source.
 This site sorts every claim and document it publishes into one of four tiers.
-The tier is shown on the briefing or note where the claim appears, so you can see at a glance how far the source alone takes you.
+The tier is shown on the briefing or note where the claim appears, so you can see at a glance what kind of source you are reading.

 The tier rates the source, not the truth of the claim.
 A primary document can still be mistaken.
 A rumour can still turn out to be right.
-The tier tells you how much confidence the evidence supports on its own, before anything else is added.
+What you make of the source is up to you; the tier just makes sure you know what it is.

 T1, firsthand and on the record